gayatridt/CloudVision/docs/configuring-metabase/environment-variables.md

 - [Exported as](../installation-and-operation/serialization.md): `humanization-strategy`.
 - [Configuration file name](./config-file.md): `humanization-strategy`

-To make table and field names more human-friendly, Metabase will replace dashes and underscores in them with spaces.
+To make table and field names more human-friendly, CloudVision will replace dashes and underscores in them with spaces.
 We’ll capitalize each word while at it, so ‘last_visited_at’ will become ‘Last Visited At’.

 ### `MB_IS_METABOT_ENABLED`